Greeks forgo winter heating after jump in fuel tax

 Researchers at the National Observatory of Athens said polluting and harmful particles that can cause respiratory problems have reached almost five times the danger level some nights this year.

-The smog contains sulphur dioxide, carbon monoxide, and other carcinogens, and was measured at 241 mg per cubic metre on January 9, compared with a danger level of 50 mg.
+The smog contains sulfur dioxide, carbon monoxide, and other carcinogens, and was measured at 241 mg per cubic metre on Jan.
+9, compared with a danger level of 50 mg.

 "WILD WEST"